 Osaka is one of those cities that can be a bit polarizing.
 Big, busy, neon-lit, and a bit gritty on its exterior, Osaka doesn’t retain the kind of historical charm that Kyoto boasts or the world-renowned reputation of Tokyo.

-Compared to other major hubs of Tokyo and Kyoto, Osaka has much more affordable hotels.
+Compared to Tokyo, Osaka has much more affordable hotels.
 Plus, it isn’t nearly as “touristy feeling” as Kyoto.
 This is a good place to get a taste of local life in a Japanese city.

-In this 2 day Osaka itinerary, you’ll get an outline of how exactly to spend your time in Osaka.
+In this 2 day Osaka itinerary, you’ll get an outline of how exactly to spend your time there.
 And if you like what you see, be sure to check out our complete 2-week Japan itinerary because we have quite literally done all the planning for you!

 Osaka Itinerary Contents